 Wrap fleece pad around toe portion of cord loop.
 This will add extra padding between cord and toes.
 Keep soft fleece closest to dog’s paw, touch fastener should face the ground.

 Place cord loop around and under middle two toes.

 Pull slowly at top of cord to tighten.
 Then test your dog’s reaction.
 If there is no reaction, gradually tighten more and test again.

 - Do not leave the NKTS on your pet for extended periods of time.
-It’s designed to be a short term training tool.
+It’s designed to be a short-term training tool.
 NKTS should be used for 2-5 minute intervals at the beginning of the walk and removed.
-Misuse or extended wear beyond manufacture recommendations may lead to injury of the paw.
+Misuse or extended wear beyond manufacturing recommendations may lead to injury of the paw.

-- Softest part of fleece pad should always be touching dog’s skin, with touch fastener edge pointing away from dog’s paw.
+- Softest part of the fleece pad should always be touching the pet’s skin, with a touch fastener edge pointing away from the pet’s paw.

 - Placement of any brace, wrap or support on your pet may cause them to kick leg or paw trying to remove product.

-- Do not leave the NKTS on pet unattended.
+- Do not leave the NKTS on a pet unattended.